|Xianyang International Airport|

 Located in the center of China’s land territory, Xian is easily accessible with various transport means.
 Passengers can get here not only from cities inside China like Beijing, Shanghai, Chengdu and Shenzhen but also cities outside the country such as Singapore, Nagoya and Seoul.

 Located 47 kilometers (about 29 miles) to the northwest of the city center, Xian Xianyang International Airport is one of the top ten airports and one of the eight hub-airports in China.
 It cooperates with 41 airlines, operating over 244 air lines to about 119 cities / regions at home and abroad.
 Starting here, passengers can fly to major cities in midwestern China within one hour like Chengdu, Chongqing, Wuhan, Zhengzhou, Lanzhou, Xining and Yinchuan; to 70% of China’s territory within 2 hours; and all of China’s capital cities and major tourism cities within 3 hours.
-There are eight shuttle bus lines between the airport and downtown Xian and one between the airport and Xianyang city.
+There are 15 shuttle bus lines between the airport and downtown Xian and 2 shuttle bus lines between the airport and Xianyang city.
 The facilities and services here like left luggage, restaurants, smoking room and others make one’s departure and arrival easy and pleasant.

 There are two passenger railway stations in the city: Xian Railway Station and North Railway Station.
 The Xian Railway Station is the largest rail hub in western China and a vital station along the Eurasian Continental Bridge.
 It mainly services regular trains to / from most major cities in China like Beijing, Shanghai, Chongqing, Chengdu, and Guangzhou, etc. The trains to / from Lhasa of Tibet also stop here.
 The North Railway Station was put into operation in January, 2011.
 The Beijing-Xian, Datong-Pingyao-Xian and Zhengzhou-Luoyang-Xian high speed trains are available here.
 Besides, the bullet trains to/from Wuhan, Shanghai, and Guangzhou are operated here.